-Echoing the sentiments of our Chairman, I would like to extend my thanks and appreciation to all employees of the Group.
+Echoing the sentiments of our Chairman, I would like to extend my thanks and appreciation to all employees of the Group

-During 2020 and 2021 we have faced and adapted to unprecedented challenges from a global pandemic, through our commitment, determination and collaborative approach.
+Since the start of the pandemic in 2020, through to the high inflation and recession in 2022 we have faced and adapted to unprecedented challenges as a business, applying a committed, determined and collaborative approach.
 As a business, we have adopted new, flexible, ways of working and we have supported our colleagues to balance responsibilities at home and work.
-Through these challenges, we have become a stronger and more resilient business.
+Despite these challenges, we have become a stronger and more resilient business.

-The Group has performed well during the year, seeing year on year growth in turnover, operating profit and connection numbers.
-Despite another pandemic impacted year in the house-building market, the Group's orderbook remains strong and a clear indicator of ongoing growth of the business.
+The Group has performed well during the year, seeing year on year growth in turnover, operating profit, and connection numbers.
+Despite another turbulent year in the house-building market, the Group's orderbook remains strong and a clear indicator of ongoing growth of the business.